paulveillard/cybersecurity-pki/PKI-Architecture.md

 ## `5 - Three (3) Examples of PKI Architecture (Uses and Diagrams)`
+PKI uses and applications vary from one business to the next.
+This section will explore each of these PKI architectures more in-depth and provide a diagram of each as a visual representation.

 ### `5.1 - PKI Architecture #1: Public CA`